SidZRed/Docking-scFv-IL8/README.md

 We will be taking the top models from both the free docking and template-based docking methods for further analysis.
 It should be noted that these can not be directly compared as the free docking method results are expressed in terms of shape complementarity while the template-based docking method results are expressed in terms of AACE18 (atomic contact energy) scores.
 This potential determines the relation between the binding free energy and [SASA](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/accessible-surface-area) (Solvent Accesible Surface Area) values.

 #### AutoDock-
-AutoDock3, a suite of open-source software for docking and virtual screening.
+[AutoDock3](https://autodock.scripps.edu/), a suite of open-source software for docking and virtual screening.
 AutoDock consists of several programs, such as AutoDock4, which performs the docking calculations using a Lamarckian genetic algorithm and a scoring function that accounts for torsional entropy; AutoGrid4, which pre-calculates the grid maps for the receptor; and AutoDockTools, which provides a graphical user interface for preparing and analyzing the docking inputs and outputs.

 AutoDock hasn't been utilized by us for this protein modelling as it does not provide for appropriate calculations for large molecules of ligands that we have used.
+It is unable to account for flexibility of cyclic and macro-cyclic ligands.
 It also requires much higher computational and graphical power for running the model which could amount to a significant cost of operation for a large ligand molecule like ours.
+Also it often leads to unreliable results when small molecules are docked into flexible binding sites.
+Since our protein contains a larger sequence (72 in general) of amino acid structure , it is not suitable to use AutoDock directly for docking our protein.

 Other molecular docking softwares:
 * SwissDock
 * Mcule

-For our nucleic acid modelling , we have used PRODIGY (PROtein binDIng enerGY prediction) software for all the docking and calculations.
+For our simulation of the binding energy , we have used PRODIGY (PROtein binDIng enerGY prediction) software for all the docking and calculations.
 It has the following features:
 * Predicts the binding affinity in PROTEIN-PROTEIN complexes
 * Predicts the binding affinity in PROTEIN-SMALL LIGAND complexes
 * Classification interfaces between biological or crystallographic

+By default, all intermolecular contacts are taken into consideration, a molecule being defined as an isolated group of amino acids sharing a common chain identifier.
+In specific cases, for example antibody-antigen complexes, some chains should be considered as a single molecule.
+The PRODIGY server implements our simple but highly effective predictive model based on intermolecular contacts and properties derived from non-interface surface.

 ### Citations